0LostConnection/Robson-Bot/README.md

         }
     ],
 ```
 *NOTE: The object key `type` needs to be a number.
-For more references, [click here](https://discord-api-types.dev/api/discord-api-types-v10/enum/ActivityType).*
+For more references, <a href="https://discord-api-types.dev/api/discord-api-types-v10/enum/ActivityType/" target="_blank">click here</a>.*

 ### 2. Starting the bot
 Just type `node index.js`.